thamaraikannan137/api-google-sheet/README.md

-# Expense Tracking SaaS API - Google Sheets Integration
+# Liability Tracking SaaS API - Google Sheets Integration

-A SaaS expense tracking API where users store their data in their own Google Sheets for privacy.
+A SaaS liability tracking API where users store their data in their own Google Sheets for privacy.
 Each user authenticates with their Google account and connects their own spreadsheet.

 ## 🎯 Features